 Where do Greeters meet their visitors?

-All visits depart from the Chicago Greeter desk in the Chicago Cultural Center’s Randolph St. lobby, 77 E. Randolph, Chicago, IL.
+All visits depart from the Chicago Cultural Center, Welcome Center, 77 E. Randolph, Chicago, IL.

 How do visitors hear about Chicago Greeter?